stmilne/icds_docs/docs/accounts/managing-compute.md

 # Managing compute

-By default, only the resource owner has access to compute accounts.
+By default, only the resource owner has access to compute accounts. <br>
 However, additional users and coordinators can be added.

-## Adding and removing users
+## Adding users

-Account coordinators can add and remove other users and coordinators.
+Account coordinators can add and remove other users and coordinators. <br>
-The account owner is automatically designated as an account coordinator, but they can appoint other users to serve as coordinators.
+The account owner is automatically a coordinator.

-To add and remove users from a compute account, use `sacctmgr`:
+To add and remove users of a compute account, use `sacctmgr`:

 ```
 $ sacctmgr add user account=<compute-account> name=<userid>